Integr-0/ContentAutomation/README.md

 ## Getting started

-Clone this repo and create a virtual environment (or use your own Python 3.9).
+Clone this repo and create a virtual environment.
 Open the Main.kt file and edit the settings.
 ````kotlin
 val videos = 5 // Amount og videos to generate per run